 📊 Category Deep Dive · Large Cap Funds

 An unbiased, data-driven comparison of India's best large cap mutual funds.
-Live NAV, returns, risk ratios, drawdowns and deep analysis — all in one place.
+All returns, NAV and AAUM pulled directly from RightAdvise database — calculated from 10 years of daily NAV history.
 For education only.

 5Funds Compared